Best Extreme Cold Weather Gear

 Criteria Used for Evaluation

-Because this guide features many items, for those products such as a blanket or sleeping bag, we considered this category as the size.
-They are both only offered in one size but we discussed the dimensions and how well this size would serve you, as well as how small they can be packed up.
+Because this guide features many cold weather gear options, for those products such as a blanket or extremely cold weather boots, we considered this category as the size.
+Even if the product is only offered in one size, we discussed the dimensions and how well this size would serve you, as well as how small they can be packed up.

 As for the blankets and sleeping bags, we discussed the comfort of the products, as well as the temperature ratings that the products are recommended for.